leopoliveira/google-main-page/README.md

 # google-main-page
-Project using HTML and CSS.
+Training project using HTML and CSS.
 This is my first projetct using @media functions.

 ![Screenshot](google-main-page.PNG)